Sv443-Network/UserUtils/docs.md

 #### `DataStore.runMigrations()`
 Signature: `runMigrations(oldData: any, oldFmtVer: number, resetOnError?: boolean): Promise<TData>`
 Runs all necessary migration functions to migrate the given `oldData` to the latest format.
-If `resetOnError` is set to `false`, the migration will be aborted if an error is thrown and no data will be committed.
+If `resetOnError` is set to `false`, the migration will be aborted and a [`DataMigrationError`](#datamigrationerror) is thrown and no data will be committed.
 If it is set to `true` (default) and an error is encountered, it will be suppressed and the `defaultData` will be saved to persistent storage and returned.

 <br>